Idaho - The Gem State

 This was the earliest days of the Oregon Trail, a route followed by thousands of people headed west to Oregon in search of a better life, and also to help solidify the American claim to Oregon Territory.
 Until the early 1850's most folks just continued on across Idaho to Oregon, stopping only to camp at night.
 The Mormons of Utah attempted their first settlements in Idaho beginning in 1855 but nothing lasted until they settled at Franklin in 1860.
 At that time they believed they were still in Utah but a national survey in 1872 fixed the state line where it is now and many of the Mormon settlements around Bear Lake and in the Upper Cache Valley found themselves in Idaho.

 1860 is also the time of the first gold strike in Idaho, near Pierce in the Clearwater River drainage.
 Within a few years the population had boomed and other ore bodies were found.
 The end of the Civil War brought in a flood of new homesteaders.
-Then the end of construction on the Transcontinental Railroad released a lot of Chinese laborers into the general workforce.
-Many came to Idaho to work in the mines but the citizens resisted, passing several pieces of anti-Chinese legislation specifically designed to force them out of the state.
+The end of construction on the Transcontinental Railroad released a lot of Chinese laborers into the general workforce in 1869.
+Many came to Idaho to work in the mines but the local citizens resisted, passing several pieces of anti-Chinese legislation specifically designed to force them out of the state.

 The first territorial capitol was established at Lewiston in 1864, then transferred to Boise in 1865.
 Idaho also took part in the general disenfranchisement of Mormon polygamists in the 1870s, resulting in a Supreme Court case decided in 1877 which upheld the seizures of vast amounts of Mormon property, closure of departments of the church and the looting of Mormon-owned banks.
 Today, Mormons are still the single largest religious denomination in Idaho with about 23% of the state's population.